Kaja Kallas: Personal life

-In 2002, Kallas married Roomet Leiger and they divorced in 2006.
-She lived together with former Estonian politician and businessman Taavi Veskimägi who served as the country's Minister of Finance.
-They have one son, and separated in 2014.
+From 2002 to 2006, Kallas was married to Roomet Leiger.
+She lived together with former finance minister and businessman Taavi Veskimägi.
+Kallas and Veskimägi have one son; they separated in 2014.
 In 2018, she married Arvo Hallik, a banker and investor.
-He has two children from a previous relationship.
+Hallik has two children from a previous relationship.

-Apart from her native Estonian, Kallas is fluent in English, Russian and French.
+Apart from her native Estonian, Kallas is fluent in English, Finnish, Russian and French.